 Challenge #2: avoid removing ripe females from the water.
 Maximising egg production with a high survival rate is their top priority but egg loss caused by removing fish from the water was an unavoidable consequence of their stationary “shock box”.

-We designed a flow-through electric stunner that paired with their rotary lift fish screw to provide a regular flow of fish from the water to the sorting table.
+We designed a flow-through electric stunner that paired with their West Wind Rotary Fish Lift to provide a continuous flow of carefully delivered and stunned fish from the water to the sorting table.

-The stun settings were precisely calibrated to ensure every fish is fully stunned before exiting the stunner.
-This allows for gentle handling of the ripe female fish; maximising the quality of egg production.
+The stun settings were precisely calibrated to ensure every fish is fully and humanely stunned before exiting the stunner.
+This allows for gentle handling of the ripe female fish; maximising the yield and quality of egg production.

 SSRAA’s Production Manager, Bill Gass said, “We achieved our production goals in 2018, with survival to eye consistently at 95% or above and a chum salmon egg-take of 70,000,000.
 We plan to expand to 120,000,000 eggs in future and will be retrofitting our older hatchery with an identical Ace Aquatec stunner next year.”